 What is the API framework?

 The API framework is an industry framework for standardised payments-related APIs to allow banks and third parties to partner in a safe, simple and predictable way.
-We’ve been working with the industry over the past year to develop this framework and its two main components:
+We worked with the industry to design and develop these standards and framework, which are now looked after by our API Centre.

 Why has the industry been developing an API framework?

 Globally the use of payments-related APIs has increased significantly, enabling partnerships between financial institutions, fintechs, government and the wider financial services ecosystem.
 We are also seeing a strong and increasing demand for payments-related APIs in New Zealand.
 This is being driven by organisations looking to use APIs to interface with financial institutions.
 Although there are already many APIs being used between industry organisations now, we have not previously had a set of standardised APIs available for use.

 Simplification and improving efficiency through standardisation are key drivers behind the industry developing a shared API framework and common standards.